 Q: Does Pacific require a secondary application?

 A: No. You need only to file an Associated American Dental School Application Service (AADSAS) application.
-We recommend that you apply as early as June but no later than October.
-The official deadline is December 1.
+We recommend that you apply as early as June but no later than November.
+The official deadline is early February.